 Planned work includes a magnetotelluric survey to better define the most prospective target area within the two km induced polarization anomaly, previously poorly defined at one km depth.
+This is thought to represent a good target given the broad copper gold porphyry zone intersected in drilling above the higher chargeability anomaly.
 No work is planned in the near term due to the COVID-19 restrictions in the Philippines and the inability to transport survey equipment and trained personnel into the country.